Armchair-Software/rock-paper-scissors/README.md

 In order to maintain modularity and reduce the number of hard-coded strings, move names ("rock", "paper", "scissors") and verdicts ("win", "draw", "lose") are automatically derived from their enum names by `magic_enum`.
 Iteration over enums is also provided by this handy library, so the move buttons are dynamically generated from the enums - simply add another move type, and a new button will appear without manual intervention.
 Longer verbal descriptions are still specified manually, but are kept to a minimum.

+The GUI is provided by ImGUI - an immediate-mode GUI (see https://github.com/ocornut/imgui/wiki/About-the-IMGUI-paradigm) which allows for dynamic GUI design closely coupled to program logic, with the minimum of boiler-plate - it is ideal for a compact project such as this one.
+The trade-off is that there is limited separation of concerns between graphical layout and logic that results from interactions with the GUI; as such the code in `game_loops.cpp` is inevitably a blend of GUI setup and game logic.
+Larger blocks of pure GUI setup have been abstracted out into functionality in the `gui/` directory where possible, but this is limited - this tradeoff was made with the intention of keeping the code compact while delivering a lot of functionality.

 ### Oddities
 There are a few unusual details that arise as a result of using Emscripten that are worth mentioning.